-We hope each employee will be inspired to rediscover the dreams she has lost and be motivated to go forth and pursue them.
+We hope each survivor will be inspired to rediscover the dreams she has lost and be motivated to go forth and pursue them.
 We seek to unite a collective of survivors and patrons who work together to advance the abolition of human trafficking.

 We seek to be kind in all that we do or say.

 We choose to do the right thing, even when it requires sacrifice.

 We try new things and embrace failure as an opportunity, not a threat.

 We seek to keep our product consistently beautiful to the last detail.

 We seek to be ethical in our production process.
 Whenever possible our materials are sourced locally or within the USA.

 HOW IT WORKS